-Click fraud, notably manual click fraud, is known to correlate with the geographical location of the clicker.
-The heatmaps in Figure 5 visualize the geo tracking of clicks from the training set with respect to the status of the publisher.
-For all three groups (Fraud, Observation, and OK), the clicks originate from only a few countries (cf. columns).
-For about half of the publishers in each group (cf. rows), the associated clicks are distributed across these countries, while for the rest the majority of clicks come from only a very small number of countries.
+about half of the publishers in each group (cf. rows), the clicks are distributed across these countries, while for the rest the majority of clicks come from only a small number of countries.
 In fact, we found such clusters in all three groups.

 Geo tracking alone, however, is not reliable for click fraud detection.
-There may be various reasons that could explain the observed clusters, such as, obviously, the type and the target of the advertisements.
+There may be various explanations for the observed clusters, such as (obviously) the type and the target of the advertisements.
 Furthermore, malicious scripts could generate fraudulent clicks, and these scripts could run on computers in different geographical locations.
 In that case, we might fail to detect any clusters.

-6.1.2 CLICK PROFILES
+6.1.1 CLICK PROFILES

-For each publisher and each unique IP address, we investigated the click profile, i.e., the time delay between consecutive clicks.
+For each publisher and each unique IP address, we investigated the click profile, that is, the time delay between consecutive clicks.
 For the majority of fraudulent publishers in the training set, we observed that the number of unique IP addresses was below 3000.
 Only for two fraudulent publishers, we observed that clicks were coming from more than 3000 unique IP addresses.
 To derive the click profile, we discarded all publishers for which we observed clicks coming from more than 3000 unique IP addresses.
 This approach was of course far from being ideal, but it reduced the computational time considerably.

-6.1.3 Long Click Profile
+6.1.2 Long Click Profile